tiasmith/FraudDetection/README.md

 where args are input_data, predictions, model
-* Datasets are too large for GitHub.
+* Datasets and model are too large for GitHub.
 Only a sample of input is included & predictions output is not included.
+The .pkl model is too large for GitHub.

 ### Methods ###
 * Exploratory Data Analysis